FranciscoPink/SpaceSearch/README.md

 ![Wireframe](wireframe.png)

 ## MVP
-- Fetch image and title from NASA's database and display search results.
+- Fetch image and title from NASA's API and display search results.
+- Set up media query for smaller devices.
-- I will use Flexbox to style the website and organize content.
+- Use Flexbox to style the website and organize content.
-- Application will be deployed on GitHub Pages.
+- Deploy on GitHub Pages.

 ## Post-MVP